-Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports for the Adult Core Set FFY 2019 reporting cycle as of May 31, 2020; see 2019 Child and Adult Health Care Quality Measures.
+Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports for the Adult Core Set Federal Fiscal Year (FFY) 2020 reporting cycle as of June 18, 2021; see 2020 Child and Adult Health Care Quality Measures.
 For more information on the Controlling High Blood Pressure (CBP-AD) measure, visit Adult Health Care Quality Measures.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AZ, GA, IA, ID, IL, ME, MI, MO, MT, NC, ND, NE, OK, SC, SD, and WY.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AZ, CA, IA, ID, IL, ME, MI, MN, MO, MT, NC, NE, NY, OK, PR, SD, and WY.

 The Adult Core Set specifications include guidance for calculating this measure using the administrative method or the hybrid method.
 The hybrid method uses a combination of administrative and medical records data to identify services included in the numerator or to determine exclusions from the denominator based on diagnoses or other criteria.
 Unless otherwise specified, administrative data sources are the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans; medical record data sources are paper and/or electronic health records.
 This measure is also specified for calculation using electronic health records.